Talentica/TechWatchBlockchain/bitcoin/asset-transfer-application/README.md

 ### Run web application

-- Once you sufficient balance start web application on both node.
+- Once you have sufficient balance, start web application on both node.
 First go to "http://localhost" and run following command to start the server :
 ```
 > cd app
 > node server.js